Saturday's Hero

 Saturday's Hero is a 1951 American film noir drama sports film directed by David Miller.
 It is also known as Idols in the Dust, and stars John Derek and Donna Reed.
 Saturday's Hero was the first film for Aldo Ray, who was still going by Aldo DaRe, but it was released after his second acting job in My True Story (1951).
 The film was also the debut score of Elmer Bernstein.

 Plot

-Steve Novak, a Polish-American immigrant from a small New Jersey mill town, decides to go to a college in Virginia to play football.
+Steve Novak, a Polish-American immigrant from a small New Jersey mill town, decides to go to Jackson University, a college in Virginia, to play football.
 He becomes a star player as a freshman, but hears stories of teammates receiving money for their play.

-Steve falls for Melissa (Donna Reed), the daughter of one of the school's rich benefactors, TC McCabe.
+Steve falls for Melissa, the niece of one of the school's rich benefactors, T. C. McCabe.
 When he suffers injuries on the field, Steve realizes that a college education will mean more to his future than football will.
-He also tries to win Melissa's love, over her uncle’s strong objections.
+He also tries to win Melissa's love, over T. C.’s strong objections.